 Free cloud environment with Nitrous.io

 There are currently plenty of great options for cloud development.
-Digital Ocean offers SSD cloud servers at a competitive price point.
-Cloud9’s free package gives you full shell/terminal access and an IDE workspace for a private project.
-In the end, Nitrous.IO won me over because of three reasons: a feature-heavy product, a generous freemium offering, and an incredible Chrome application.
+Digital Ocean offers SSD cloud servers at a very competitive price point.
+Cloud9’s free package gives you full shell/terminal access and an IDE workspace for a single private project.
+In the end, Nitrous.IO won me over because of three reasons: a feature-heavy product, a generous fremium offering, and an incredible Chrome application.

-Nitrous.io makes it easy to set up a Ruby, Python, Go, or Node.js box with just one click.
-Of course you have a full Linux shell and can install other packages using autoparts.
+Nitrous.io makes it incredibly easy to set up a Ruby, Python, Go, or Node.js box with just one click.
+Of course you have a Debian shell and can install other packages using autoparts.
 They have a web IDE and terminal, allowing you to be productive anywhere you have access to a web browser.
-In fact, Nitrous.io’s Collaborative Code Editing service allows for synergies between you and your fellow collaborators in a way a traditional local dev environment cannot achieve.
+In fact, Nitrous.io’s Collaborative Code Editing service can create synergies between you and your fellow collaborators in a way a traditional local dev environment cannot achieve.

 The most relevant reason why Nitrous.io is the perfect cloud service for ChromeOS is their Chrome app.
 The app provides an easy way to manage your dev box and comes equipped with an IDE and terminal.
 And yes, opening the app in window mode gets you around Vim’s